rohitsingh1401/life-simulator/README.md

 Overview
 ============
 This project creates a Terminal-based version of John Conway's famous [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
-This is the code for 'Build a Simulation in 5 Min' on [Youtube]()

 Dependencies
 ============
-Everything comes with Python natively!
+Everything comes with Python natively.

 Use [pip](https://pypi.python.org/pypi/pip) to install any missing dependencies